nextflow-io/nextflow/CONTRIBUTING.md

 ## Helping Other Users

-A great way to contribute to Nextflow is to answer user questions on the [community forum](https://community.seqera.io).
+A great way to contribute to Nextflow is to answer user questions on the [community forum](https://community.seqera.io) and the [Nextflow Slack](https://www.nextflow.io/slack-invite.html).
 Contributors should ideally be active members here and keep up with the latest developments in the Nextflow community.
 There are always many new Nextflow users, so taking a few minutes to help answer a question is a valuable community service and a great way to demonstrate your expertise.

 ## Documentation Changes